 Make sure you’re using comparable time periods.
 For example, if December always brings you much more sales than other months, don’t make a prediction for July based on it.

-Some of these factors might be hard to show in specific numbers, which is a downside of this approach.
+Some of those factors might be hard to show in specific numbers, which is a downside of this approach.
+Accurate forecasts depend on accurate inputs into the model, which is not always possible.

-You also won’t be able to use it in new businesses, as there’s no past data yet.
+You also won’t be able to use it in new businesses, since there’s no past data to use yet.

 The “ask a sales rep” method

 What’s it about?
-The name already gives that away, but let me just say: in this one, you rely on your sales reps’ prediction of closing their deals.
+The name already gives it away.
+Here you rely on your sales reps’ prediction of closing their deals.

-How does it go?
-As simple as it gets – you ask your sales reps two questions:
+How does it work?
+This is as simple as it gets – you ask your sales reps two questions:

 The team members will base their answers on their experience and expertise, but it’s still a very subjective estimation.
 Some of them might be more optimistic than realistic about the outcome, or – on the contrary – play it safe and make a more pessimistic guess.